 If you’re unsure how to create a healthy eating plan, you may want to talk to a registered dietitian about how to create a healthy plan that is right for you.
-In the United States, you can get a list of dietitians in your ZIP code at the American Dietetic Association web site.
+In the United States, you can get a list of dietitians in your ZIP code at the Academy of Nutrition and Dietetics website.
 You also may be able to call the cancer center where you were treated and ask for a referral to a registered dietitian.
 Be sure to make fresh, unprocessed food and exercise part of your plan.

 Four hours of exercise a week may sound impossible if you're a lifelong couch potato or if you're sore from surgery, too busy with radiation therapy, or exhausted from chemotherapy.
 It's hard to force yourself to exercise when you barely have enough energy to get out of bed or off the sofa.

 Think about starting slowly, perhaps walking for 15 minutes a day, and then gradually increasing the amount of time you spend exercising.
 You may need months to work your way up to 4 hours a week, but that's fine.
 Even during treatment, taking short, slow walks up and down the street or around the block can be very helpful.
 Then you can progress to gentle exercise, such as yoga or tai chi.

 Staying physically active is the key.
 Short spurts of activity here and there are good.
 But it's even better to build up to one long period of exercise that lasts from 15 minutes to an hour (or longer, if you can).
 This helps get your muscles, heart, and breathing all working together.
 Any exercise you do regularly will make you feel better today and is also good for your long-term health.